mateusjatenee/laravel-json-feed/README.md

 #### Laravel Installation

+If you are using __laravel 5.5__ or higher the installation is already finished!
+You don't need to do another thing.

-On your `config/app.php` file, register the service provider:
+If you are using laravel 5.4 or lower open your `config/app.php` file and register the service provider:
 ```php
 'providers' => [
     ...